astronautlabs/scte104/README.md

 back.

 # Roadmap
-- Implement the "server" (Communication System) side of the protocol
 - Provide an easy to access API for SCTE-104 encoding/decoding for auxiliary usecases
 - Provide an optional higher-level, opinionated fluent API on top